If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 If your laying chickens aren’t eating enough calcium, soft eggs aren’t your only concern.
 In order to produce eggs, hens must draw calcium from somewhere.

-If they can’t get it from their diet, your chickens will start pulling it from their bones, which can lead to another set of health problems.
+If they can’t get it from their diet, your chickens will start pulling it from their bones, which can lead to another set of health problems and shorten their lifespan.

 Can be a sign of stress